 On March 12, 2019 California Governor Gavin Newsom announced through executive order a moratorium on the imposition of capital punishment in California.
 As long as Newsom’s moratorium continues, no one will be put to death.

 Capital punishment — the death penalty — is the most serious punishment society can impose on someone for committing a crime.
-Because the death penalty can’t be reversed, the normal civil rights protections that the criminal law provides to defendants are even more important when capital punishment is at stake.
+Because the death penalty can’t be reversed, the normal civil rights protections and legal challenges that the criminal law provides to defendants are even more important when capital punishment is at stake.

 If you would like more information after reading this article, we invite you to contact us at Shouse Law Group.

 Capital punishment has existed in California pretty much as long as California has been a state.6 At first, the California death penalty was carried out by hanging; but in 1937 the state switched to lethal gas as its method of execution.7 That same year, the state began performing all executions at San Quentin State Prison in Marin County.8

 The death penalty was almost abolished in California in the 1970s.
 The California Supreme Court declared that capital punishment was cruel and unusual punishment – and therefore violated the state constitution – in 1972.9 A year later, the United States Supreme Court said the same thing about the death penalty as it was being carried out in most U.S. states at that time.10